Wellesley Pre-College On-Campus FAQs

 What is the deadline for applying to the Pre-College Residential Program?

-We will begin accepting applications in January 27, 2014.
-Applications will continue to be accepted until June 20, respectively), or until courses have filled.
-Some courses fill very quickly – it is important that you send your application as soon as you are able to confirm your participation.
+We will begin accepting applications on January 5, 2016.
+Applications will continue to be accepted until June 19, or until courses have been filled.
+Some courses fill very quickly, so it is important that you send your application as soon as you are able to confirm your participation.

 How much is tuition for Pre-College Residential Program?

-Tuition for Summer 2014 On-Campus courses is $2,375 per course.
-A $100 application fee is due with the application.
-Admitted students must pay outstanding tuition and/or housing balances beyond, May 12, 2014.
-Students whose application is received after May 12, 2014 must submit payment in full with the application.
+Tuition for On-Campus Summer 2016 classes is $2,375 per course.
+A $100 non-refundable application fee is due with the application.
+Admitted students must pay outstanding tuition and/or housing balances beyond May 11, 2016.
+Students whose application is received after May 9, 2016 must submit payment in full with the application.

-How much is the residential comprehensive fee for Wellesley Pre-College Residential Program?
+How much is the residential comprehensive fee for the Wellesley Pre-College Residential Program?

-The residential comprehensive fee is $2,875 The fee includes room, full board, RA support and all weekend and evening activities.
+The residential comprehensive fee is $2,975.
+This includes full room and board, RA support, and all scheduled weekend and evening activities.

 How do I pay tuition and the residential fee?
 Where do I send it?